darius/traitor/laplace-essay-on-probabilities.md

 may be between the two states of the mind, when either a truth is rigorously proved to it, or it sees still a small source of error.

+For things that are only probable, the difference of data that each man has about them is one of the main causes of the diversity of opinions we see reigning over the same objects.
+Let us suppose, for example, we have three urns A, B, C, with one containing only black balls while the two others hold only white balls, we must pull a ball from urn C, and we ask for the probability that this ball will be black.
+If ignorant about which of the three urns it is that holds only black balls, you would have no reason to believe it is C rather than B or A; these three hypotheses would seem equally possible, and as a black ball can only be extracted by the first hypothesis, the probability of the extraction is equal to one third.
+If you knew that urn A held only white balls, the indecision then would carry only to urns B and C, and the probability that the ball out of urn C will be black is one half.
+Lastly, this probability resolves to certainty if you are assured that urns A and B hold only white balls.

+In this way the same fact, recited before a numerous assembly, obtains various degrees of credence, according to the extent of knowledge of the audience.
+If the man who reports it is intimately persuaded, and if, by his state and his character, he inspires great confidence; his tale, however extraordinary it be, will have for unenlightened listeners the same degree of probability as an ordinary fact reported by the same man, and they will give him an entire faith.
+However if some of them were to know that the same fact is rejected by other equally-respectable men, it will be under doubt, and the fact will be judged false by the enlightened listeners who will find it contrary to either well-attested facts or the immutable laws of nature.

+`XXX ajouteront: give?`

+It is to the influence of the opinion of those whom the multitude judge the best instructed, and to whom it has the custom of bestowing its trust upon the most important objects of life, that is due the propagation of those errors that, in the times of ignorance, covered the face of the world.
+Magic and Astrology offer us two great examples.
+These errors inculcated since childhood, adopted unchecked, and having for basis only universal belief, maintained themselves through a very long time, until at last the progress of the sciences destroyed them in the minds of enlightened men, following which the opinion was made to disappear even among the people by the power so widespread in them of imitation and habit.
+This power, the most powerful resort of the moral world, establishes and conserves in all of a nation ideas wholly contrary to those that it maintains elsewhere with the same empire.
+What indulgence do we not owe then towards opinions different from ours, since this difference often depends merely on the diverse points of view where circumstances place us!
+Let us enlighten those we judge insufficiently instructed; but first of all let us severely examine our own opinions, and with impartiality weigh their respective probabilities.

+`XXX first sentence above is too convoluted imho`

+The difference of opinions depends still on the way we determine the influence of the known data.
+The theory of probabilities holds to considerations so delicate that it is not surprising that with the same data, two people find different results, above all in very complicated questions.
+We explain here the general principles of this Theory.

+**1st Principle.** The first of these principles is just the definition of probability which, as we've seen, is the proportion of the number of favorable cases to that of all cases possible.

+**2nd Principle.** But that supposes the diverse cases equally possible.
+If they are not, we will determine first their respective possibilities, of which the just appreciation is one of the most delicate points of the theory of chance.
+Then the probability will be the sum of the possibilities of each favorable case.
+Let us clarify this principle by an example.

+Suppose we project into the air a broad and very thin coin whose two large opposed faces, which we name *cross* and *pillar*, be perfectly similar.
+We seek the probability of achieving *cross* at least once in two tosses.
+It is clear there can occur four equally possible cases,
+namely: *cross* on the first toss and the second; *cross* on the first toss and *pillar* on the second; *pillar* first and *cross* second;
+and finally *pillar* on both tosses.
+The first three cases are favorable to the event we seek, whose probability is thus equal to 3/4; implying that it is three against one to bet that *cross* will happen at least one time in two tosses.

+`XXX pile = pillar? achieving/happening cross -> cross arriving?`

+We can count in this game only three different cases, namely: *cross* on the first toss, which dispenses with playing a second; *pillar* on the first toss and *cross* on the second; and finally *pillar* on the first and second tosses.
+This would reduce the probability to 2/3, if we were to consider, with d'Alembert, these three cases as equally possible.
+But it is visible that the probability of achieving *cross* on the first toss is 1/2, while that of the two other cases is 1/4;
+the first case being a simple event that corresponds to the two compound events, *cross* on the first and second tosses, and *cross* on the first toss, *pillar* on the second.
+Now if, conforming to the second principle, we add the possibility 1/2 of *cross* on the first toss, to the possibility 1/4 of *pillar* happening on the first toss and *cross* on the second, we will have 3/4 for the probability sought, which accords with what we found on the supposition of playing both tosses.
+This supposition does not change in the least the outcome we bet on for this event: it serves merely to reduce the diverse cases to equally-possible ones.

+**3rd Principle.** One of the most important points of the theory of Probabilities, and the one that lends the most to illusions, is the way the probabilites increase and decrease by their mutual combinations.
+If the events are independent of each other, the probability of their existing together is the product of their particular probabilities.
+Thus the probability of achieving an ace with a single die, being a sixth; that of achieving two aces in rolling two dice at once is a thirty-sixth.
+In fact, each of the faces of the one being combinable with the six faces of the other, there are thirty-six equally possible cases, among which only one yields the two aces.
+Generally, the probability that a simple event in the same circumstances . . .

+p.
+17